webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travis-and-azure.md

 have something similar to:

 ```yml
 ...

 after_script: .travis/swap.sh

 ...
 ```

-**NOTE:** Remember that all stages after `script` will not change the build status, nor will interrupt the execution, so you might want to move the actions to another stage depending on your needs.
+**NOTE:** Remember that all stages after `script` will not change the build status, nor will they interrupt the execution, so you might want to move the actions to another stage depending on your needs.

 ## Full example